deianearra/Midterm-Gigih/README.md

 # Tokopedia Play Clone

 ## Description
 Tokopedia Play Clone is a web application that allows users to view a list of videos and add videos to a playlist.
 Users can play videos from the playlist and see the most played videos.
-The project is built using Node.js, Express.js, MongoDB, and Mongoose.
+This is Backend-only Project which built using Node.js, Express.js, and MongoDB.

 ## Features
 - View a list of videos with thumbnails from YouTube.